Blotch3D/Blotch3D/README.md

 artifacts in that example.
 (Note: subsprites are drawn in the order they are added.)

-The reason such artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
+One way to mitigate most of these artifacts is by using alpha testing.
 Alpha testing is the process of completely neglecting to draw transparent texture pixels, and thus neglecting to update the depth buffer at that window pixel.
 Most typical textures with an alpha channel use an alpha value of only zero or one (or close to them), indicating absence or presence of visible pixels.
 Alpha testing works well with textures like that.
 For alpha values specifically intended to show partial translucency (alpha values near 0.5), it doesn't work well.
-In those cases, you can live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near), and if translucent sprites still intersect or a translucent surface still occludes another surface of the same sprite, you can look online for more advanced solutions.
+In those cases, you can live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near).
+For some textures it might be worth it to draw without updating the depth buffer at all (do a
+\"Graphics.GraphicsDevice.DepthStencilState =
+Graphics.DepthStencilStateDisabled" in the BlSprite.PreDraw delegate,
+and set it back to DepthStencilStateEnabled in the BlSprite.DrawCleanup delegate).
+These are only partial solutions to the alpha problem.
+You can look online for more advanced solutions.

+The default MonoGame "Effect" used to draw models (the "BasicEffect" effect) uses a pixel shader that does not do alpha testing.
 MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test.
 But AlphaTestEffect does not support directional lights, as are supported in BasicEffect.
 So, don't bother with AlphaTestEffect unless you don't care about the directional lights (i.e. you are using only emission lighting).

-For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest (to be held in code as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
+For these reasons Blotch3D includes a custom shader file called BlBasicEffectAlphaTest (to be held in code as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
 See the SpriteAlphaTexture example to see how it